TheOtherDave/EnumEnhancer/README.md

 # EnumEnhancer
 Some commonly requested enum features.
+Hasn't been updated for Swift 3 yet.